 The majority of patients have secondary insulin resistance, which may be multifactorial.

-Insulin resistance is associated with a wide variety of clinical presentations, including:
+Insulin resistance is associated with a wide variety of clinical presentations.
+Factors to consider include:

 Insulin resistance is thought to induce skin changes through hyperinsulinemia, which activates insulin growth factor-1 (IGF-1) receptors in fibroblasts and keratinocytes and stimulates their proliferation.
 Hyperinsulinemia can also influence sex steroid production and increase free testosterone.